fugue-state-io/terraform/README.md

 # fugue-state-io terraform repository
 Declarative configuration as code repositor for fugue-state-io infrastructure.
+Will be deployed by argo workflows for maximum gitops.

 ## bootstrap.sh
 Run this to boot up the cluster and associated resources locally.